MenghaoGuo/PCT/README.md

 ## Jittor

 Jittor is a  high-performance deep learning framework which is easy to learn and use.
-It provides interfaces like pytorch.
+It provides interfaces like Pytorch.

 You can learn how to use Jittor in following links: